aikrahguzar/inspirehep.el/README.md

-# inspirehep.el: An extensible Emacs package for browsing and fetching references
+# inspirehep.el: An Emacs package for High Enegry Physics literature search using INSPIRE API
 [![GPL 3](https://img.shields.io/badge/license-GPLv3-blue.svg)](COPYING)

 *inspirehep.el* provides an Emacs interface to the literature search for high energy physics using [INSPIRE](https://inspirehep.net/) using the JSON api.